 And if you’re still on blogger or wordpress.com, Studiopress has actually just come out with their own Site option, which includes themes AND hosting.

 Perhaps even more important than a good theme, though, is good hosting.
 I started out on GoDaddy, which was a nightmare so I quickly figured out I needed to make the switch.
-I was torn between Hostgator and SiteGround and ended up choosing Hostgator because it was much cheaper, and I had a great experience with them.
+I ended up choosing Hostgator because it’s affordable and has a good reputation, and I had a great experience with them.

 I’ve now upgraded to VPS hosting with Orange Geek which at $50/month is not cheap, but it takes care of those random days when I’ll get 20,000 hits from Finland.